no-go/AntSworms/doc/Content.md

 ## Future Work
 new open questions? how can we find answers in the future?
-We can we use our solution in the future?
+How can we use our solution in the future?

-or better (if you have single subsection or as own section!):
+This may be better (if you have single subsection or as own section!):

 **Future Work**: new open questions? how can we find answers in the future?
-We can we use our solution in the future?
+How can we use our solution in the future?